 “Blessed is he that shall eat bread in the kingdom of God.”

-Jesus, warmed by what He heard, elbowed up to the young man and started into a story that inspires me and give me courage.
+Jesus, warmed by what He heard, elbowed up to the young man and started into a story,

 Ever planned a get-together and several of your guests stood you up?
-Ever finally mustered the courage to share your faith with a friend or relative, and it somehow landed wrong and ended the friendship?
-DO NOT GROW WEARY in doing good, for in due time you shall reap a harvest if you do not give up!!!
+I have.
+Ever finally mustered the courage to share your faith with a friend or relative, and it somehow landed wrong and ended the friendship? <sigh> I wish to encourage you (and myself), DO NOT GROW WEARY in doing good, for in due time we shall reap a harvest if we do not give up!!!

 “…Then the master of the house being angry said to his servant, Go out quickly into the streets and lanes of the city, and bring in hither the poor, and the crippled and the lame, and the blind.
 And the servant said, Lord it is done as thou hast commanded, and yet there is room.
 And the lord said unto the servant, Go out unto the highways and hedges, and compel them to come in, that my house may be filled.’”